 SBI to Take Up Investigation of Man’s Death in CMPD Custody

-CMPD announced on Thursday that the State Bureau of Investigations (SBI) will take over the investigation of an incident in which a man died in police custody following requests for an independent investigations from the man’s family.
+CMPD announced on Thursday that the State Bureau of Investigations (SBI) will take over the investigation of an incident in which a man died in police custody following requests for an independent investigation from the man’s family.

 According to CMPD reports, officers witnessed a suspected drug transaction near the intersection of Whisnant and Burton streets outside of Greenville Park on Jan.
 23 and pulled over a suspect vehicle driven by 41-year-old Harold Easter.
 Easter was allegedly found to be in possession of cocaine and marijuana and taken into custody for drug and traffic charges, then transported to the Metro Division team office on Beatties Ford Road.